-Motivational letter vs Personal Statement.
-The difference Motivational letters are not identical to personal statements.
+Motivational letters are not identical to personal statements.
 They focus on the future: your plans, career objectives.
-In short, the reasons why doing a particular course at a specific university is essential to your development and your master plan.
-Personal statements, in contrast, tend to dwell on past…
+In short, the reasons why doing a particular course at a specific university is essential to your development…

 Courses at universities

-How do I choose which course to study?
-In general, by the time you have reached the last two years of secondary school, you have already had to make a number of decisions on which subjects to drop and where to concentrate your educational efforts.
-However, you will still have key decisions to make when…
+In general, by the time you have reached the last two years of secondary school, you have already had to make a number of decisions on which subjects to drop and where to concentrate your…

 What are the advantages of studying abroad?

-The advantages of studying abroad – an overview There are many advantages of studying abroad, and the latest statistics bear this out.
+There are many advantages of studying abroad, and the latest statistics bear this out.
 In 2020, 5.8 million young people decided to take this huge and exciting step and apply to foreign universities.
-This figure is predicted to rise to 8 million by 2025.
-The following table illustrates the…
+This figure is…

 Jobs on campus